TeonLucas/tagdemo-rails/README.md

 if you don't already have the New Relic ruby agent on your system.

 Then uncomment the last line of the Gemfile to enable that gem.
-Also add your licnese key to `config/newrelic.yml`
+Also add your license key to `config/newrelic.yml`

 ## How to install
 Setup rails as follows